Is That Alright?: Chart performance

 "Is That Alright?" is one of five tracks from the soundtrack which managed to enter the Billboard Hot 100, appearing on the chart at number 63, while also charting at number 85 on the Canadian Hot 100.
-In the United Kingdom, it peaked at number 23 on the UK Singles Downloads Chart and it was certified Silver by the British Phonographic Industry (BPI) for selling over 200,000 track-equivalent units in the country.
+In the United Kingdom, it peaked at number 23 on the UK Singles Downloads Chart and was certified Silver by the British Phonographic Industry (BPI) for selling over 200,000 track-equivalent units in the country.
 In Australia, the song debuted at number 97 on the ARIA Singles Chart, and improved one position the next week.
 It peaked at number 40 on the New Zealand Hot Singles chart.
 Additionally, the song reached number 19 on Billboard's Euro Digital Songs chart, 22 on the Hungarian Single Top 40 chart, 20 on the Scottish Singles Sales Chart, 12 on the Slovakian Singles Digitál Top 100 chart, and 33 on the Spanish Physical/Digital chart.
 In 2021, "Is That Alright?" was awarded a gold certification from the Polish Society of the Phonographic Industry (ZPAV) for track-equivalent sales of 25,000 units in Poland.

+Live performance

+Gaga performed "Is That Alright?" for the first time ever as part of the Mayhem Ball on November 18, 2025, during the second of four shows in Paris.
+She performed the song on piano, and dedicated it to her fans, their loved ones, and her fiancé, Michael Polansky.